kuldeepsingh-ms/CosmosWorkshop/1-SQLQuery.md

       }
     ]
     ```
- 3. Get Given Names of all the childern in the family along with their gender.
+ 3. Return Given Names of all the childern in the family along with their gender.

- 4. Get all the Zip codes in below format.
+ 4. Return all the Zip codes in below format.
      ```json
     [
         33011,